 Light at the end of the tunnel

 The tunnel of light, often mentioned by people who believe they came close to death, also can be reproduced artificially.
-Pilots, flying with acceleration, sometimes suffer from hypertensive heart attack.
+Pilots flying with acceleration sometimes suffer from hypertensive heart attacks.

 This is a disorder that occurs due to the rapid increase in blood pressure, which, in turn, causes a partial loss of sight for up to 8 seconds.
 This literally makes a person see the light “at the end of the tunnel”.
 There is another assumption which explains this sensation as an optical illusion, an illusion strong enough to cause a reduction of blood and oxygen supply in the eyes.

 Bliss and euphoria

-These sensations can be even more easily reproduced artificially.
-In fact, exactly the same sensations are provoked by drugs like amphetamines and by noradrenaline, a hormone produced by the midbrain that provokes positive emotions and hallucinations that may be associated with near-death experiences.
+These feelings can be even more easily reproduced artificially.
+In fact, exactly the same experiences are provoked by drugs like amphetamines and by noradrenaline, a hormone produced by the midbrain that leads to positive emotions and hallucinations that may be associated with near-death experiences.